-- a) includes any inappropriate conduct or comment by a person towards a worker that the person knew or reasonably ought to have known would cause that worker to be humiliated or intimidated, but - b) excludes any reasonable action taken by an employer or supervisor relating to the management and direction of workers or the place of employment.
+Bullying and Harassment: (according to WorkSafeBC's policies) includes any inappropriate conduct or comment by a person towards a worker that the person knew or reasonably ought to have known would cause that worker to be humiliated or intimidated, but excludes any reasonable action taken by an employer or supervisor relating to the management and direction of workers or the place of employment.

-Examples of behaviour that may constitute bullying and harassment under this policy include but are not limited to:
+Examples of behaviour that may constitute bullying and harassment under this policy include, but are not limited to:

-- a) verbal aggression or insults;
+a) verbal aggression or insults;

 - b) derogatory name-calling;

 - c) harmful hazing or initiation practices;

 - d) vandalizing a person's belongings or work equipment;

 - e) spreading malicious rumours;

 - f) targeting a person for social isolation;

 - g) cyber bullying; or

 - h) humiliation.